Boones Mill, Virginia

 Boones Mill is a town in Franklin County, Virginia, United States.
-The population was 239 in 2018, down from 285 at the 2000 census.
+The population was 239 in 2018, and as of the 2020 census, Boones Mill had a population of 259.

 History

 Boones Mill was incorporated in 1927.
 It was previously known as "Boone Mill" and "Boon Mill".
 The town is named after Jacob Boon who operated a mill in the town.

 The Boones Mill Depot is listed on the National Register of Historic Places.
 Nearby historic sites include Bowman Farm, Cahas Mountain Rural Historic District, Jubal A. Early House, and Piedmont Mill Historic District.

 Geography

 Boones Mill is located in northern Franklin County at (37.115462, -79.953966), along U.S. Route 220 at the southern base of the Blue Ridge Mountains.
 US 220 leads north 14 mi to Roanoke and south 10 mi to Rocky Mount, the Franklin County seat.

 According to the United States Census Bureau, the town has a total area of 1.9 sqkm, all land.
 The town lies in the valley of Maggodee Creek, a southeastward-flowing tributary of the Blackwater River, part of the Roanoke River watershed.
 Murray Knob, elevation 2286 ft, rises 2 mi to the north on the crest of the Blue Ridge, and the eastern end of Cahas Mountain, at 2992 ft, is 2 miles to the west.